 2. Evaluation by imagining and making meanings

 Selected photos went through various photo processing techniques and were given back to their owners.
-By providing new photos to interact, the prototype aims to trigger user’s imagination and meaning making.
+By providing new photos to interact, the prototype aims to trigger the user’s imagination and meaning-making.

 To arrive at these concepts, we first analyzed the interview data from the larger study and gathered solo traveler’s needs.